 Here are the objectives and the progression of Science in our school starting from Year R through to year 6.

-For British Science Week this year we looked at the importance of bees to us and the environment and what we could do to help them!
+For British Science Week last year we looked at the importance of bees to us and the environment and what we could do to help them!

 Year R were trying honey on toast!